 On Fireworks night

-- If your dog comes to you for reassurance GIVE IT TO THEM, you can’t reinforce a fear by giving affection, however you can encourage relaxation by using TTouch ear slides and other touches.
+If your dog comes to you for reassurance GIVE IT TO THEM, you can’t reinforce fear by giving affection, however, you can encourage relaxation by using TTouch ear slides and other touches.

-- Take your dog out to the toilet on lead just in case a firework goes off to make sure they don’t bolt, even small dogs can clear 6ft fences when scared.
+Take your dog out to the toilet on a lead just in case a firework goes off to make sure they don’t bolt, even small dogs can clear 6ft fences when scared.

 CHECK THEIR TAG AND MICROCHIP ARE UP TO DATE